- Home

 About Us

-The Queen Anne’s County Detention Center is an adult facility serving local detention services for the courts, local, and state police agencies.
-We continue to meet the needs of our incarcerated individuals by providing:
+The Queen Anne’s County Detention Center is an adult facility that provides local detention services for the courts and local and state law enforcement agencies.
+We meet the needs of incarcerated individuals by providing:

 - Drug and alcohol addiction classes